leifuss/hhg2ai/README.md

 Standard QGIS tutorials were redeveloped and adapted automatically to work with case studies relevant to ancient historians.
 These were written to RST format so that professional quality tutorials could be seamlessly embedded within the QGIS documentation interface

-### Humanist [Briefing](https://github.com/leifuss/claudeexperiments/blob/claude/create-draft-readme-WtIgb/llm-briefing-main.md) and [Primer](https://github.com/leifuss/claudeexperiments/blob/claude/create-draft-readme-WtIgb/llm-use-cases-appendix-2.md) on LLMs

-An introduction to issues associated with AI for humanists, along with a primer on how to get started and potential use cases for experimentation.
-Collaboratively authored.

 ### [The _Lares_](https://github.com/leifuss/claudeexperiments/blob/claude/create-draft-readme-WtIgb/the_lares-2.pdf)

-A humourous allegory that imagines how society might have reacted if Classicists and Theologians had unexpectedly discovered a new form of intelligence.
+A comic short story that imagines the societal consequences of a Classicist and a Theologian discovering an unexpected form of intelligence.
+Collaboratively authored with an LLM (January 2025)

 ## Coding